Week 4 webinars 16.02.20

 One attendee expressed that they really liked how calm and quiet the images were and how much they liked that.

-I discussed how the image of my son that is the thumbnail for this post was a spontaneous moment of my youngest, wearing half of his pj’s still, and he had grabbed his dads shoes to try and get outside quickly and see what his brother and dad were doing outside (they were fixing the roof) .
+I discussed how the image of my son, fig 1, was a spontaneous moment of my youngest, wearing half of his pj’s still, and he had grabbed his dads shoes to try and get outside quickly and see what his brother and dad were doing outside (they were fixing the roof) .
 I explained how I liked that on first glance this image shows no education, but when you have the correct mindset to see it, education is everywhere, in everything they do, there was education in his curiosity to see what his brother and dad were doing, education in him trying to get this shoes on and working out how to walk in shoes that were 9 sizes to big for him, education when he stood outside our house his t-shirt filled with air like a sail, him not being able to move because of the strength of the wind against him whilst he was wearing these over sized shoes, and education in the fact his mother stopped him to to take a photograph of the moment, the knowledge that I valued this ordinary moment, of absolutely nothing.
 The knowledge that to his mum, a moment when he was doing nothing seemingly exciting or important (in his eyes) , that I saw beauty and excitement, and a ‘moment worth capturing’.

 It was also noted how all of us present had altered our projects this module, for one reason or another to be able to complete them at home.
 I found this interesting, is it this stage of the MA that creates this limbo time, or is the wintery months making us wanting to cocoon ourselves, or indeed is it the amount of reading we are doing this module, that is making us all feel the necessity to be in our own homes, and to allot our time wisely.
 Of course it may also be entirely coincidental and just be the people that were in the webinar !